 An independent point of view and the courage to express it,

-An outside perspective informed by experience across industries in companies,
+An outside perspective informed by experience across industries and companies,

-A strategic decision-making process grounded in solid problem solving, effective communications and engagement, and discipline process management.
+A strategic decision-making process grounded in solid problem solving, effective communications and engagement, and disciplined process management.

 And here is the thing, you don’t need to be a management consultant to steal a few pages from their playbook.
 You don’t need to take the jokes, you don’t need to live on a plane — you can just choose the things that serve you.

 Original video by Aneta Key recorded in 2016.
-This blog post last edited February 2019.
+This blog post last edited August 2019.
+Aneta Key is a strategy management consultant, facilitator, and trainer who blogs about business and professional growth.